joshajohnson/Hub16/Documents/advanced-config.md

 	- You will need to select 'Arduino Leonardo' as your chosen board, and connect to the programming header exposed on the board.
 	- Pressing 2x3 male header against the pins will provide a good way to flash the board without soldering to the programming header.

-With the bootloader on the microcontroller, we can now flash the QMK firmware onto the device.
+With the bootloader on the microcontroller, you can flash the firmware onto the device.